zwang154/lys_instr/docs_src/source/lys_instr_/tutorial_/templates.rst

 For demonstration, here is a realistic example.
-Suppose we have a detector that acquires optical spectra, i.e., pairs of wavelength and intensity values.
+Suppose we have a detector that acquires optical spectra, that is, pairs of wavelength and intensity values.
 We rotate a polarizer (motor axis "phi") in the optical path and acquire a spectrum at each angle.
 The detector collects a single spectrum (1D frame) per run.